MarcCollado/my-reads/README.md

 * [React Router](https://github.com/ReactTraining/react-router)

-## Setting Things Up
+## Installation
-To get started right away:
+* Clone or download the repo
-* Install all project dependencies with `npm install`
+* `npm install` to install the project dependencies
-* Start the development server with `npm start`
-* Open the browser at `localhost:3000`
+* `npm start` will launch the app at `localhost:3000`

-## How It Works
-Once the server has started with `npm start` the user will be routed, by default, to the *User Library* `/`.
+## Getting Started
 ### User Library
-At launch, `BooksApp` will check if the client already has a `localStorage` copy of the library.
-If it does, it'll update the `state` with the local data — i.e. that's usually the case when the user reloads the browser.

-If a `localStorage` library is not found, the app will fetch the initial set of books from the API and update its `state` with the response.
+At launch, the app will check if the client already has a `localStorage` copy of the library.
+If it does, it'll update the `state` with the local data available.
+If a `localStorage` library is not found, the app will fetch the initial set of books from the API and seed its `state` with the response.

-After the data has been successfully retrieved, either from `localStorage` or the API, the path `'/'` will render the *User Library* right away.
+After the data has been successfully retrieved, either from `localStorage` or the API, the User Library will render at `/`.

-The *User Library* is composed of both books retrieved during the first update and also books the user has, at some point, fetched from the API through the *Search* functionality — see *Search* below.
+The User Library is composed of the aforementioned three shelves, populated with books both retrieved during the first fetch, and also books the user has added through the Search functionality — see Search below.

-The *User Library* features three distinct Shelves that match each book status: `Currently Reading`, `Want to Read` and `Read`.

-### Change Shelf
+### Changing Shelves
-Within the *User Library*, books can be moved across the three aforementioned shelves (`Currently Reading`, `Want to Read` and `Read`) through the inline book switcher.
+Within the User Library books can be moved across shelves (`Currently Reading`, `Want to Read` and `Read`) through the inline book switcher.

 ![img](/public/images/switcher.jpg)

-Updates will happen in real time and are not affected by browser refresh because a backup of the app `state` is always stored in the client `localStorage` at `componentWillUnmount`.
+Updates happen in real time and are not affected by browser refresh because a backup of the app `state` is always stored in the client `localStorage` through the `componentWillUnmount` lifecycle method.

 ### Search
-The *Search* functionality is triggered through the (+) button located at the bottom right of the screen.
+The Search functionality is triggered through the (+) button located at the bottom right of the screen.

-This button will route the user to `/search`, which at launch displays a blank screen with a search input layered on top, where the user can perform queries.
+This button will route the user to `/search`, which displays a search box where the user can perform queries.

-Once the user starts typing, up to 20 search results are fetched from the API and shown in real time.
+Once the user starts typing, up to 20 results are fetched from the API.

 ![img](/public/images/search.png)

-The user will be able to add any of the queried books to the *User Library* through the same switcher used to change shelves.
+Queried books can be added to the User Library through the same switcher used to change shelves.

-* Book results that are not yet in the *User Library* will show a default value of `None`.
+* Book results that are not yet in the User Library will show a default value of `None`.
-* Book results that happen to be already in the *User Library*, will correctly show its matching shelf.
+* Book results that happen to be already in the User Library, will correctly show its matching shelf.

-After the user changes a book shelf and goes back to the *User Library* through the back (←) button (located at the top left of the *Search* screen), the book will be successfully updated in the right shelf.
+After the user changes the book's shelf and goes back to the User Library through the back (←) button, the book will render in the right shelf.

 Finally, if the API is not able to fetch matching results to the user criteria, the app will prompt a warning message informing of the situation.